wp-plugins/90min/readme.txt

 == Description ==

-90min’s plugin allows you to automatically integrated 90min content into WordPress posts and pages.
-Once your credentials are authenticated you will be able choose your desired content.
-Your selected content will be fetched to your posts/pages.
-To learn more about fetching posts review the ‘Post Injection’ section below.

-For more information about our partnership programs visit us at 90min.com/partners or contact us at WPsupport@90min.com.
+The 90min Platform connects your website and applications with the richest digital content in global football.
+We support 10 leagues, over 200 teams and all major tournaments in 10 different languages so you can get the most relevant content for your readership.

+Once installing the plugin, you can set up to automatically fetch the content of your choice directly into your posts and pages.

+Activating the plugin requires a partner ID and API Key, provided upon request.
+To receive access, send us a request at WPsupport@90min.com.

 == Installation ==